Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 ## Potential Applications

-The ability to fingerprint the compiler used to generate a contract's bytecode has several potential applications:
+The ability to fingerprint the compiler used to generate a contract's bytecode has several potential applications, including:

-1. Vulnerability Scope Analysis: In July 2023, a critical vulnerability was discovered in the Vyper compiler which lead to [a series of exploits](https://hackmd.io/@vyperlang/HJUgNMhs2), affecting contracts compiled with Vyper versions `0.2.15`, `0.2.16`, and `0.3.0`.
+1. <b>Vulnerability Scope Analysis</b>: In July 2023, a critical vulnerability was discovered in the Vyper compiler which lead to [a series of exploits](https://hackmd.io/@vyperlang/HJUgNMhs2), affecting contracts compiled with Vyper versions `0.2.15`, `0.2.16`, and `0.3.0`.
 A heuristic to identify contracts compiled with these versions may have helped to identify and mitigate the impact of the vulnerability sooner.

     _Note: A bytecode-specific heuristic would be more effective than searching for all verified contracts as it would also be able to identify unverified contracts._

-2. Smart-Contract Analysis: When working with unverified contract bytecode, it can be useful to know which compiler was used to generate the bytecode.
+2. <b>Smart-Contract Analysis</b>: When working with unverified contract bytecode, it can be useful to know which compiler was used to generate the bytecode.
 Tools such as [heimdall](./repo/heimdall-rs)'s decompiler can use this information to provide more accurate decompilation results.
+3. <b>Compiler Optimization and Development</b>: Understanding the specific patterns left by different compilers can help in the optimization and development of new compilers.
+Developers can analyze these patterns to identify inefficiencies and areas for improvement, leading to more efficient compiler designs.

 ## Future Work

 While our current approach is able to classify contracts with a high degree of accuracy, there are several areas for future work:

--   Memory Layout Analysis: By analyzing the memory layout of contracts generated by different compilers, we may be able to identify additional patterns that can be used to fingerprint the compiler.
+-   <b>Memory Layout Analysis</b>: By analyzing the memory layout of contracts generated by different compilers, we may be able to identify additional patterns that can be used to fingerprint the compiler.
--   Machine Learning: While we opted not to take an AI/ML approach to this problem, it may be interesting to see how well a model could perform at classifying contracts based on their bytecode.
+-   <b>Machine Learning</b>: While we opted not to take an AI/ML approach to this problem, it may be interesting to see how well a model could perform at classifying contracts based on their bytecode.
--   Additional Compilers: Our current analysis focused on Solidity and Vyper, but there are many other compilers, such as Huff that generate EVM bytecode.
+-   <b>Additional Compilers</b>: Our current analysis focused on Solidity and Vyper, but there are many other compilers, such as Huff, that generate EVM bytecode.
 By analyzing contracts generated by these compilers, we may be able to identify additional patterns that can be used to fingerprint the compiler.

 ## Conclusion

 In this paper, we've explored the problem of fingerprinting the compiler used to generate a contract's bytecode.
-By analyzing the bytecode of contracts generated by Solidity and Vyper, we were able to identify distinct patterns that can be used to fingerprint the compiler, and implement a classification algorithm that can classify contract bytecode with a high degree of accuracy.
+By analyzing the bytecode of contracts generated by Solidity and Vyper, we were able to identify distinct patterns that can be used to fingerprint the compiler, and implemented a classification algorithm that can detect the compiler used to generate a given contract's bytecode with a high degree of accuracy.
+Our approach not only enhances our understanding of the compilation process but also provides a practical tool for smart contract analysis and security, and will be replacing [heimdall](./repo/heimdall-rs)'s current classification algorithm which is used to improve decompilation accuracy.
+Future work can further refine these techniques as well as extend them to additional compilers, improving the robustness and applicability of compiler fingerprinting in the EVM ecosystem.

 #### Acknowledgements

--   [Etherscan](https://etherscan.io) for providing the data used in this analysis, and for their continued support of the Ethereum community.
+-   [Etherscan](https://etherscan.io) for providing the data used in this analysis.
 -   [Ian Guimaraes](https://x.com/iankguimaraes) for brainstorming ideas and providing feedback on this paper.